msft-teams/tools/HOMEapp/README.md

 -   Select Application -\> Directory.Read.All

+Please make sure to grant the admin consent for the required permissions.

 ### Publish your HOME app to your Azure subscription using Visual Studio

 -   Download the HOME code from the repository and open in Visual studio